 Formulate HIPAA-Compliant Security Policies

-One of the necessary requirements of the HIPAA Security Rule is for Covered Entities to adapt administrative, physical and technical security measures to ensure the integrity of electronic PHI.
-In order to meet this requirement, Security Officers should complete a risk assessment to find any weaknesses that may lead to the unauthorized disclosure of electronic PHI, and – following a risk analysis – implement suitable measures and policies to address the weaknesses.
+One of the necessary requirements of the HIPAA Security Rule is for Covered Entities to adopt administrative, physical and technical security measures to ensure the confidentiality, integrity, and availability of electronic PHI.
+In order to meet this requirement, Security Officers should complete a risk assessment to find any weaknesses that may lead to the unauthorized access or disclosure of electronic PHI, and – following the risk analysis – implement suitable measures and policies to address the weaknesses and reduce them to a reasonable and acceptable level.

 Implement a Breach Notification Policy

-Regardless of a company´s best attemps to achieve HIPAA compliance for self-insured group health plans, they may be a time when an unauthorized disclosure of PHI happens.
-Self-insured companies need to be ready for such occurrences, and should develop a breach notification policy in order to alert employees that personal information may have been compromised, and the HHS Office for Civil Right when needed.
+Regardless of a company’s best attempts to achieve HIPAA compliance, there may come a time when an unauthorized disclosure of PHI happens.
+Self-insured companies need to be ready for such occurrences, and should develop a breach notification policy to alert employees that personal information may have been compromised, and also the HHS’ Office for Civil Rights.

 Employee Training is Vital

-In order to enforce the policies and ensure HIPAA compliance for self-insured companies, employee training is vital.
-As subscribers to a self-insured group health plan, each worker should be given a notice of the plan´s privacy practices which can be used to explain why maintaining the integrity of PHI is critical.
-Each employee should also be supplied with a copy of the company´s sanction policy explaining the consequences of failing to adhere with the privacy, security and breach notification policies.
+In order to enforce the policies and ensure HIPAA compliance, employee training is vital.
+As subscribers to a self-insured group health plan, each worker should be given a notice of the plan’s privacy practices which explains the allowable uses and disclosures of PHI.
+Each employee should also be supplied with a copy of the company’s sanction policy explaining the consequences of failing to adhere with privacy, security and breach notification policies.